Lawani-EJ/Magic_mouse/README.md

 3. Validation: During this stage, comprehensive checks were conducted to ensure the system's functionalities aligned with the established specifications.
 This involved rigorous testing and verification processes.
 4. Maintenance: This practice allows for ongoing modifications to the software even after the system's initial construction.
 The C++ programming language provided the foundation for code development throughout the project.

+## SOFTWARE TESTING
+During setup, the code initializes communication with a computer and configures the button pins as inputs.
+The main loop continuously monitors the main button.
+If the button is released after being held for more than 2 seconds, a "help" signal is sent.
+When pressed, the button counter is increased, the press time is recorded.
+A short delay prevents misinterpreting switch bounces as multiple presses.
+The code also checks for submit button presses.
+If pressed while not already submitted, the counter value is stored, and a delay prevents accidental double submissions.
+The "repeat mode" flag determines the response.
+In repeat mode, pressing submit again sends the counter value and resets everything.
+Otherwise, on the first short press, a long press (over 3 seconds) enables repeat mode, while a short press sends the counter value.
+Subsequent short presses after the first send a "next" signal, likely for navigating questions.
+Finally, the code checks if the main button is released after a long hold (over 3 seconds) and sends a "help" signal if so.
+It also checks for a press on the repeat button, enabling repeat mode if pressed.

 <!--
 ## Included Features
 1. Express.js: Handles HTTP requests and serves as the backend framework.